↓ Skip to main content

 Nick Couldry, Ulises A. Mejias

-The data shown below were collected from the profiles of 162 tweeters who shared this research output.
+The data shown below were collected from the profiles of 161 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers